Preventing Spiders: Keep Spiders Out of Your Home

 SEATTLE WA – TACOMA WA – LYNNWOOD WA – MARYSVILLE WA – KENT WA - EVERETT WA

 Spiders are a part of nature, and they are bound to find their way inside people’s homes.
 In spite of the benefits of spiders, who feed on pest insects, many people abhor them.
 A number of steps can be taken to help eliminate house spider infestations and keep them out of the home.

 Step 1: Remove Spiders and Webs

 The first step in controlling spiders is to get rid of as many as you can find.
 A number of common household items can aid in the process.
 It’s important to look in warm, dark places that are high and low to identify a spider’s hiding place.
 They may be found in ceilings, under furniture, and even in storage boxes.
-Every nook and cranny are possible nesting sites.
-Once a spider or web is found, it can be easily removed with a rag, broom, dust mop, or other household cleaning item.
-After cleanup, it’s important to throw away or shake out the equipment where the spiders (and egg sacs) aren’t able to reestablish themselves.
+Every nook and cranny is a possible nesting site.
+Once you find a spider or its web, remove it with a rag, broom, dust mop, or other household cleaning item.
+After cleanup, it’s important to throw away or shake out the equipment so the spiders (and egg sacs) aren’t able to reestablish themselves.
 Repeat every month or two.

 Step 2: Get Rid of Clutter